Fedomn/db-knowledge/README.md

 ## db-knowledge

-collect some useful database reference repositories and reading resources
+collect some curated repositories and reading resources

 ### reading resources